arg0naut91/neatRanges/README.md

 However, please note that:

-  - Currently, only the `collapse_ranges` function is available.
+  - Currently, only `collapse_ranges` and `expand_times`/`expand_dates`
+    functions are available.
 More functions coming up soon;

-  - Even the `collapse_ranges` function is in its very early state, and very much prone to bugs, especially when it comes to `POSIXct` formats.
+  - Even the before-mentioned functions are in their early state, and very much prone to bugs, especially when it comes to `POSIXct` formats.